Tuc Watkins: Early life and education

 Charles Curtis Watkins III was born in Kansas City, Kansas.
-He attended Indiana University where he majored in communications with a triple minor in theatre, psychology, and French.
+He graduated from Parkway West High School in 1985.
+He then attended Indiana University Bloomington where he majored in communications with a triple minor in theatre, psychology, and French.
 He has a younger sister, Courtney, born in 1968.

 Career

 Watkins started his career with guest appearances on various television series including Baywatch, Get a Life, Melrose Place, and Sisters.
 He portrayed con-man David Vickers on the ABC soap opera One Life to Live from 1994 to 1996, next joining the soap opera General Hospital in the recurring role of Dr. Pierce Dorman from 1996 to 1997.
 Watkins went on to star as Malcolm Laffley on the Showtime series Beggars and Choosers for its two-season run from 1999 to 2001.
 In 1999, he made his film debut in I Think I Do, a small budget independent screwball romantic comedy, playing Sterling Scott, the soap opera hunk boyfriend of Bob, played by Alexis Arquette.
 He followed this with his first appearance in a big studio production, The Mummy as the near-sighted glasses-wearing tomb raider Burns, later guest-starring on television series such as NYPD Blue, Six Feet Under, and CSI: Crime Scene Investigation.
 After brief appearances in 2001 and 2002, Watkins rejoined the cast of One Life to Live full-time from 2003 through 2006, with several short term returns to the show in 2007, 2008, and 2009, returning again on a regular basis beginning in June 2010.
 Soap Opera Digest named Watkins's David their "Most Entertaining Male Character" of 2008, noting that "Time and time again, David's harebrained schemes and Tuc Watkins's side-splitting performances provide amusement we're always sorry to see end."

 On October 21, 2007, Watkins made his first appearance on ABC's Emmy-winning primetime series Desperate Housewives as Bob Hunter, a new resident of Wisteria Lane who is a gay lawyer with a husband.
-He was a recurring character in seasons 4-6 and a series regular in seasons 7-8.
+He was a recurring character in seasons 4–6 and a series regular in seasons 7–8.

-On November 4, 2007 Watkins guest-starred on the Cold Case season 5 episode "World's End".
+On November 4, 2007, Watkins guest-starred on the Cold Case season 5 episode "World's End".

 In July 2009, a Funny or Die video called The Sentimentalist starring Watkins was ranked number five on Entertainment Weekly's "The Must List", which notes the magazine's ten weekly choices among film, television, DVDs, books, music, and online entertainment for "The Top 10 Things We Love This Week".

-From 2007-2012, he continued his role of Bob Hunter on Desperate Housewives, staying with the show through its series finale on May 13, 2012.
+From 2007 to 2012, he continued his role of Bob Hunter on Desperate Housewives, staying with the show through its series finale on May 13, 2012.

-From 2012-2014, he played the recurring role of Pistol Pete on NBC's Emmy-nominated comedy series Parks and Recreation.
+From 2012 to 2014, he played the recurring role of Pistol Pete on NBC's Emmy-nominated comedy series Parks and Recreation.